Wodan58/Doy/doc/SOYimplJOY.md

 Disadvantages
 -------------

-- A compiled program has limitied functionality compared with the interpreter.
+- A compiled program has limited functionality compared with the interpreter.
   It can do only one thing.
 - Binaries take up more hard disk space than the source files that the interpreter uses.